 The survey instrument used the term “energy auditor” to refer to the vendor staff person who conducted the audit, as participants are more likely to think of auditors than vendors.

 Auditors followed a rule of thumb in recommending CAC for early retirement.
-In general, when auditors were expected to recommend early replacement when they found a functioning CAC that appeared to be more than 10 years old.
+In general, auditors were expected to recommend early replacement when they found a functioning CAC that appeared to be more than 10 years old.
 However, in cases in which customers requested an earlier replacement or the vendor suggested an earlier replacement, the CAC unit would nevertheless qualify as early replacement.

 Note that the survey did not explore how firm these plans were.
 Respondents’ plans likely varied in their specificity and the degree to which households were ready to act on the knowledge that their unit probably should be replaced soon.